cmmr/ecodive/README.md

 [![covr](https://codecov.io/gh/cmmr/fastbiom/graph/badge.svg)](https://app.codecov.io/gh/cmmr/fastbiom)
 <!-- badges: end -->

-`fastbiom` provides the fastest implementations of:

-* 5 alpha diversity metrics: Shannon, Simpson, Inverse Simpson, Chao1, and Faith's Phylogenetic Diversity.
-* 12 beta diversity metrics: Bray Curtis, Canberra, Euclidean, Gower, Jaccard, Kulczynski, Manhattan, Unweighted UniFrac, Weighted UniFrac, Normalized UniFrac, Generalized UniFrac, and Variance Adjusted UniFrac.
-* Count matrix rarefaction
-* Newick file parsing
+`fastbiom` provides the fastest implementations of several alpha- and beta-diversity metrics for R, including phylogenetic metrics such as Faith's PD and 5 variants of UniFrac.
+It is compatible with phyloseq, rbiom, and BioConductor objects.
+Zero dependencies, making it quick to install and ideal for package developers.

 ## Installation